saghul/pyuv/docs/fs.rst

     ``FSPoll`` handles monitor a given path for changes by using stat syscalls.

-    .. py:method:: start(path, callback, interval)
+    .. py:method:: start(path, interval, callback)

         :param string path: Path to monitor for changes.

+        :param float interval: How often to poll for events (in seconds).

         :param callable callback: Function that will be called when the given path changes any of its attributes.

-        :param float interval: How often to poll for events (in seconds).

         Start the ``FSPoll`` handle.

         Callback signature: ``callback(fspoll_handle, prev_stat, curr_stat, error)``.

-    .. py:method:: close([callback])
+    .. py:method:: stop

-        :param callable callback: Function that will be called after the ``FSPoll`` handle is closed.

-        Close the ``FSPoll`` handle.
-After a handle has been closed no other operations can be performed on it.

-        Callback signature: ``callback(fspoll_handle)``.

-    .. py:attribute:: loop

-        *Read only*

-        :py:class:`Loop` object where this handle runs.

-    .. py:attribute:: active

-        *Read only*

-        Indicates if this handle is active.

-    .. py:attribute:: closed

-        *Read only*

-        Indicates if this handle is closing or already closed.
+        Stop the ``FSPoll`` handle.

 Module constants